Get-Your/Get-Your/README.md

 1. For the username and password on the next dialog, use the analyst user created under `analytics_role` in the [Set up Database Users](#set-up-database-users) section

 # Email Settings
 SendGrid is the service used in this app to send automated email to users.
-Anything in this section references the `sendgrid` package, although a planned change will be to use [`django-anymail`](https://anymail.dev/en/stable) with the SendGrid option instead in order to genericize the email code.
+Anything in this section references the `sendgrid` package, although a planned change will be to use [`django-anymail[sendgrid]`](https://anymail.dev/en/stable) instead in order to genericize the email code.

 For the best user experience, the recommended email address to accept correspondence is the same address that automated emails are sent from.
 The code is set up this way, such that the `contact_email` variable is propagated throughout.